 By highlighting the failures of trucking companies during the hiring phase, an experienced attorney can present evidence that proves a truck company failed to uphold their duty to take reasonable safety precautions.
 For example, in a case involving an accident caused by a drunk truck driver, the company may also be held liable if there is evidence that the driver had a history of alcohol or substance abuse, or DUIs.

-If you would like more information about truck accidents, negligent hiring, and how a Houston injury lawyer from the Daspit Law Firm can be of assistance, call (713) 364-0915 for a free consultation.
+If you would like more information about truck accidents, negligent hiring, and how a Houston truck accident lawyer from The Daspit Law Firm can be of assistance, call (888) 273-1045 for a free consultation.